thenexthub/Codira/docs/SIL/SIL.md

 behavior at the LLVM level.
 A SIL program with undefined behavior is meaningless, much like undefined behavior in C, and has no predictable semantics.
-Undefined behavior should not be triggered by valid SIL emitted by a correct Swift program using a correct standard library, but cannot in all cases be diagnosed or verified at the SIL level.
+Undefined behavior should not be triggered by valid SIL emitted by a correct Codira program using a correct standard library, but cannot in all cases be diagnosed or verified at the SIL level.